pwrliang/RayJoin/README.md

 ### 2.2 Datasets format
-RayJoin requires CDB format to work, which is described in this [paper](https://dl.acm.org/doi/abs/10.1145/2835185.2835188).
-We may support more formats in the future, but for now, only CDB format is supported.
+RayJoin requires CDB format to work.
 This format allows polygons storing in chains to save space.
 The chain also carries neighboring information of polygons, which makes point-in-polygon (PIP) test easier.
 ```
 <chain id> <number of points in the chain> <first point id> <last point id> <left face id> <right face id>